tanner-wauchope/english_semantics/README.md

 tanner is a grandchild of don
-the brother of tanner is a grandchild of don glen is a grandchild of lowis the brother of glen is a grandchild of lowis
+the brother of tanner is a grandchild of don glen is a grandchild of lowis
 >>>
 ```